karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 This is the self-named blog by web developer and software engineer David Walsh.
 Walsh is a Senior Software Engineer and evangelist for Mozilla, Core Developer for the MooTools JavaScript Framework, creator of numerous MooTools plugins, Founder of [Script & Style](https://scriptandstyle.simplecast.com/) and

 Founder of Wynq Web Labs.
-His blog is a collection of web development articles, tutorials, and demos.
+His blog for programmers is a collection of web development articles, tutorials, and demos.
 Articles are not incredibly long, but are technically sound and helpful to almost any programmer.
 Minor spelling and grammar issues are present, but not enough to detract from the value-add and presentation of the content.
 David makes multiple posts per week.

 * Writing Quality - 4
 * Consistency -  5